Tomado de: https://rlaput.github.io/Azure-GitLab-Autodeploy/

 https://$<sitename>:<password>@<sitename>.scm.azurewebsites.net/deploy

-Replace <sitename> with your App Service name and <password> with the password you copied from deployment credentials.
+with the password you copied from deployment credentials.
 Example: https://$testautodeployappsvc:rTi7HJX8t1Lb0C638n0mJGppLA7Kwva6HjrwudBKHF9jhxeN7bls02sjrd6X@testautodeployappsvc.scm.azurewebsites.net/deploy

 Navigate to your project in GitLab, go to Settings->Integrations.
 Input the constructed url above based on your site name and password.
-Check Push events and input master in the field.
-This means that deployment webhook will be triggered when there is a push event in master branch.
-Finally, click Add webhook button.
+Check Push events and input master

-Now, I tried pushing a commit in master branch with comment message some change in master branch.
+.
 Upon checking Deployment Center, the latest change has been deployed automatically without clicking Sync button.